-Fall 2020 Teaching Symposium: Teaching during and after COVID
+Fall 2021 Teaching Faculty Symposium: Teaching for Engagement and Equity

-This event will provide IU instructors with an opportunity to reflect on innovative teaching approaches they are currently using to engage their students in class (particularly in large classes), and created a inclusive and equitable class environment.
-Presenters will describe how they have adapted their teaching to online and hybrid contexts, and what strategies they will bring back to their face-to-face teaching.
+This event provides IU instructors with an opportunity to share innovative teaching approaches they are currently using to engage their students in class (particularly in large classes), and created a inclusive and equitable class environment.
+Presenters will describe their teaching innovations and present evidence of the impact of their strategies on student learning and motivation.
 All presenters are members of IUB's teaching faculty—those in the lecturer, clinical, adjunct, visiting, or other non-tenure track ranks.
-This event is sponsored by the CITL and the Office of the Vice Provost for Undergraduate Education
+This event is sponsored by the CITL and the Office of the Vice Provost for Undergraduate Education.

-The symposium will utilize a hybrid approach, with each presenter sharing a short video of their instructional approach—to be viewed in advance—followed by a series of informal "Coffee Talk" events that will allow for discussion of these approaches within topical clusters.
+The symposium will utilize a hybrid approach, with each presenter sharing a short video of their instructional approach—to be viewed in advance—followed by a series of panel discussions that will allow for discussion of these approaches within topical clusters.
 We encourage participants to watch each video before attending the related discussion.
 Panel presentations will be held on November 4-5.